nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_problems_guidance.md

 *	Upper respiratory tract infection
 *	Lives alone

-As well as highlighting an item of particular relevance to the patient’s care, the problem record also links that item to all the other information in the patient record that describes what has happened in regard to that item.
+As well as highlighting an item, the problem record also links that item to all the other information in the patient record that describes what has happened in regard to that item.

 For example, the problems record highlights that the patient has hypertension.
 It also shows how the hypertension was identified, what discussions have taken place with the patient about their hypertension and what treatments and medication the patient is on to help manage their hypertension.